abworrall/glassware/README.md

 There is a setting in `/etc/raspotify/conf` you might care about, `LIBRESPOT_AUTOPLAY`.
-If you want silence when your playlist runs out, comment this out; else spotify will play an inifinte stream of similar songs.
+If you want silence when your playlist runs out, comment this out; else spotify will play an infinite stream of similar songs.

 TBH, librespot is a bit flakey with session management, and will sometimes lose the session.
 Longest I've seen it keep an idle session alive is 12 hours.

-The `gw` tool will start saying `StartPlayback: could not find device 'raspotify'`.
-Only fix I have for this is to restart raspotify, e.g.
-`sudo systemctl restart raspotify`.
+When the session is lost, the `gw` tool will start saying `StartPlayback: could not find device 'raspotify'`.
+Only fix I have for this is to restart raspotify, e.g. `sudo systemctl restart raspotify`.
 Maybe should do that every few hours via crontab, sigh.

 **Use your phone to link your new smart speaker into your Spotify account**